Accessible PDF: How to Tag Content in PDF

 PDF files are widely used across different industries and fields; however, not all PDFs are designed with accessibility in mind.
 Accessible PDFs play a crucial role in providing individuals with disabilities equal access to information.
-In this article, we will delve deeper into the definition of an accessible PDF and its significance.
-Additionally, we will guide you on how to tag a PDF using Adobe Acrobat Pro and Microsoft Word to ensure it is accessible to everyone.
+In this article, we will look more closely at what an accessible PDF is and why it matters.
+Additionally, we will show you how to tag a PDF using Adobe Acrobat Pro and Microsoft Word to ensure it is accessible to everyone.

 What is an Accessible PDF